SAP-samples/teched2025-AI162/exercises/ex7/README.md

 8. Click on the entry to see the execution details, here you can follow the processing across the different workflow steps.
 <br>![](/exercises/ex7/images/ex7_3_5.png)

-9. Check the document worklists to confirm that new entries appear based on the workflow’s classification and extraction steps.
+9. Check the document Worklists to confirm that new entries appear based on the workflow’s classification and extraction steps.

 ---